Bronte, New South Wales: Modern history

 Robert Lowe, who later became Viscount Sherbrooke, bought 42 acre of land from Mortimer Lewis, the English-born Australian Colonial Architect who was given a free grant of most of the frontage in the area in the 1830s.
 His home was completed in 1845 and was named Bronte House, for Lord Nelson, who was the Duke of Bronte, a place in Sicily, Italy.
 The house, a single-storey stone bungalow located in Bronte Road, is owned by Waverley Council and leased to private tenants who hold open days a few times a year.
 It is listed on the New South Wales State Heritage Register and on the (now defunct) Register of the National Estate.

 Lowe became a member of the New South Wales Legislative Council.
 He later moved back to England where he became a writer with The Times.

 Trams

 The former Bronte tram line branched from the North Bondi via Bondi Junction line at Bondi Junction, running down Bronte Road and MacPherson Street to Bronte Beach.
-A feature of this line was the final approach to Bronte Beach in a rock cutting parallel to the Pacific Ocean.
+A feature of this line was the final approach to Bronte Beach in a rock cutting leading to the Pacific Ocean cliff tops.
 The line opened to Waverley in 1890, then to Bronte in 1911.
 Electric services started to Waverley in 1902, then Bronte in 1911.
 Through services ran from Circular Quay or Railway Square.
 The line was closed in 1960 and replaced by a bus service that follows the route between Bronte and Bondi Junction of bus 378 (440 from 2015 and 379 from early 2018).